Online Copyright Infringement Liability Limitation Act: Notice from copyright owner

 See 512(a) and (h) below if the information is not stored on the system of the OSP but is instead on a system connected to the Internet through it, like a home or business computer connected to the Internet.
 Legal liability may result if access to material is disabled or identity disclosed in this case.

 If a notice which substantially complies with these requirements is received the OSP must expeditiously remove or disable access to the allegedly infringing material.
 So long as the notice substantially complies with clauses (ii), (iii), and (iv) the OSP must seek clarification of any unclear aspects.

 In Perfect 10, Inc. v.
 CCBill LLC, the Ninth Circuit held that the properly constructed notice must exist in one communication.
 A copyright owner cannot "cobble together adequate notice from separately defective notices" because that would unduly burden the OSP.

 While not required for safe harbor protection, the OSP can implement a counter notification process to avoid legal liability to its own customer as a result of taking down the material: After the notice has been complied with the OSP must take reasonable steps to promptly notify the alleged infringer of the action.
 Note that the OSP is not prohibited from doing so in advance, only required to do so afterward.
 If there is a counter notification from the alleged infringer, the OSP must respond appropriately to it.
 Restoring the removed allegedly infringing material in compliance with this process does not cause liability of the OSP for copyright infringement of the material.

 There is a common practice of providing a link to legal notices at the bottom of the main web page of a site.
 It may be prudent, though it is not required by the provisions of section 512 of the copyright law, to include the designated agent information on the page the legal link goes to, in addition to any other places where it is available.
 As long as the site gives reasonable notice that there is a method of compliance, that should be sufficient.
 Once again, the courts have not ruled on the technicalities of posting of these notices.

 Red flags

 The second way that an OSP can be put on notice that its system contains infringing material, for purposes of section 512(d), is referred to the "red flag" test.
 The "red flag" test stems from the language in the statute that requires that an OSP not be "aware of facts or circumstances from which infringing activity is apparent."

 The "red flag" test contains both a subjective and an objective element.
 Subjectively, the OSP must have knowledge that the material resides on its system.
 Objectively, the "infringing activity would have been apparent to a reasonable person operating under the same or similar circumstances."

-Take down and put back provisions

-Takedown example

-Here's an example of how the takedown procedures would work: